GoogleCloudPlatform/ramble/lib/ramble/docs/index.rst

 Ramble
 ===================

-If you're new to Ramble and want to start using it, see :doc:`getting_started`, or refer to the full manual below.
+If you're new to Ramble and want to start using it, see :doc:`getting_started`.

 .. toctree::
    :maxdepth: 2